QTAC Information Sheet

 Pre-Tertiary Bridging Courses

 Pre-Tertiary Bridging Courses are available in Chemistry, Mathematics B and Physics.
 These courses are designed to satisfy one or more subject prerequisites or assumed knowledge for entry to tertiary courses.
 The Chemistry course is held at the Gardens Point campus.
-Students attend classes one night a week for 13 weeks.
+Students attend classes one night a week for a semester.
 Alternatively, a summer program is held three afternoons a week for six weeks.
 The Mathematics B course is held at the Gardens Point campus.
-Students attend classes two nights a week for 14 weeks.
+Students attend classes two nights a week for a semester.
 Alternatively, a summer program is held three nights a week for six weeks or three days for four weeks.
 The Physics course is taught online and can be started at any time.
-See www.qut.edu.au/assumed-knowledge.

 Southern Cross University

-This course provides an alternative entry pathway into the University.
-It is a 12 week program designed to teach the practical essay writing, researching and analytical skills needed to pursue academic studies successfully.
-The course is fee free.
-The program can be studied full-time or part-time, on campus or by distance education.
-See www.scu.edu.au/preparingforsuccess.
+Preparing for Success provides an alternative entry pathway into the University.
+The course is a 12 week program designed to teach the practical essay writing, research and analytical skills needed to pursue academic studies successfully.
+The course is fee free and can be studied full-time or part-time, on campus or by distance education.

 TAFE Queensland, Southbank Institute of Technology and some private providers